 YouTube seems to be serving more and more ads, which can really ruin your viewing experience.
 A good ad blocker extension stops these ads from playing when you access YouTube through your browser.

-We always test our ad blockers to see if they can block YouTube ads.
-Unfortunately, this time, AdBlock didn’t block YouTube ads.
-We tried configuring some of the settings, but every time we still got ads on our YouTube videos.
+That's why we always test our ad blockers to see if they can block YouTube ads.
+Fortunately, AdBlock Premium blocked all YouTube ads during our most recent tests.

 Bypassing paywall test